rexfaq2/rexfaq/README.md

 Crypto investors tend to look for rapid growth through increased value of the token that belongs to a certain project.
 They look for price.
 Price will attract them.
 But price alone cannot sustain itself, as we are nowadays very used to see tokens that on day 1 make a 1000% and on day 2 gets a 900% correction.
 Rex tries to balance this environment with very strong long term incentives.
 After all, Rex is a project entirely based on stakes (the fiat jargon for this type of investment is "certificate of deposit") and this means that once you stake your token, you lock it for a certain period of time.
 If you breach the contract, it strongly penalizes you.
 Rex values time.
 Time preference over other preferences (like leverage, like pump & dump etc.).
 Irrevocable stakes benefits, for example, are something of this sort.

+@SacAddis

+**18)  "When we become multi chain, will each chain has its on MREX or the initial 10k MREX will be utilized across all chains?"**

+Good question.
+The actual MREX contract sits on Binance Smart Chain.
+It cannot be used outside of it, that is, in other blockchain.
+So a fork of the current contract is necessary, and multiple MREX contracts will sit on different blockchains, although they will have the exactly same functions.

+**19) "Does anyone know what the direct-stake bonus? as opposed to just claiming liquid rex?"

+This FAQ won't address mathematical formulae, you should read the calculations in the Whitepaper section 8.
+And this question do not specify if it's about the airdrop direct-stake bonus or the auction direct-stake bonus.
+Those are different things and both can be answered on the Whitepaper.